 This is the LD-G-5 model of Tams Elektronik GmbH, a German brand.
-I chose the this decoder example because its internal electrical diagram is published by its manufacturer, which is rare, and because this diagram is quite simple and perfectly illustrates the generic operation of a DCC decoder.
+I chose this decoder example because its internal electrical diagram is published by its manufacturer, which is rare, and because this diagram is quite simple and perfectly illustrates the generic operation of a DCC decoder.
 Here is the diagram.

 First, the green rectangles delimit numbered functional subsets which I will explain later.
 Then, I drew the motor connection (the circle with an underlined M) and an LED connection to an auxiliary output.

 As the diagram is not necessarily very readable, here are some clarifications.
 The two leftmost terminals are to be connected to the track (red and black wires).
 The terminal above, from which I drew a green line marked Vcc, is the positive common (blue wire).
-The two terminals at the top right are the motor terminals (orange and gray wires).
+The two terminals at the top right are the motor terminals (orange and grey wires).
 Finally, the bottom right three terminals are the auxiliary outputs (white, yellow and green wires).

 Let us transform this rather complex diagram into a functional diagram, also called block diagram.